 Can You Lose Your Salvation Once You Are Saved?

 Just because you haven’t focused on your salvation in Jesus Christ doesn’t mean you can lose it.
 The enemy wants you to think this so you fall further away from following God.

 Maybe you have heard the saying “once saved, always saved.”
-Well, it’s true.
+Well, it’s true if you are faithfully, consistently, prayerfully seeking God.
 When you accepted Jesus with all your heart as your Savior—knowing he died on the cross for you, admitting that you were a sinner, and giving him control of your life—you have salvation forever.

 “I give them eternal life, and they shall never perish; no one will snatch them out of my hand.”
 (John 10:28, NIV)

 The enemy can’t take that from you.
 He tries to distract you and make you feel defeated when things in life are hard.
 Don’t let him keep you from finding joy in your salvation.
 God sees you, and knows your heart.
 He knows your daily devotion to him.

 Helmet of Salvation

 In order to focus on your salvation daily to remain strong in Jesus, it’s important to put on the helmet of salvation from the armor of God every day.
 This allows you to remember God’s gift of salvation, as well as be empowered by it.

 When you are not wearing the helmet of salvation as God instructs you to, you can be defeated by the enemy.